Software, where to begin?

 Image editing and output application parameters.

 It's the same questions.
-If you're creating layered work for sharing and editing, you had better only share it with people using the same application.
-Not only the same application but in many cases the same version of the same application.
+If you're creating layered work for sharing and editing, you had better only share it with people using the same version of the same application.
 Otherwise, it's not if there will be issues, it's, there will be issues.
 Also transparency from one application in many cases does not work if taken into another application.

 With the concept of using a flattened TIF file (no layers or transparency) for inter application transfer most of the following will work fine.
 Photoshop, Corel Photo-PAINT, GIMP, Affinity Photo, PaintShop Pro and a host of others.